softspiders/lerna-next-react-lib/README.md

 SOFTSPIDERS

-# lerna-next-ui-lib
+# lerna-next-react-lib

-Minimalistic template of NextJS application with plain and ui libraries in [Lerna](https://lerna.js.org/) monorepo
+Minimalistic template of NextJS application with plain and react libraries in [Lerna](https://lerna.js.org/) monorepo

 ---